 You can give water or whole milk in a leak-proof beaker.

-If lunchboxes are not kept in the fridge at nursery, use an insulated box with an ice pack to keep food safe and cool.
+Lunches are not kept in a fridge at pre-school so please use an insulated box with an ice pack to keep food safe and cool.

 Read more about healthy lunchboxes.